10 Back-to-School Deals for Military Families

 For a few days each year, some states offer a “sales tax holiday” right around back-to-school time when shoppers can buy specified items tax-free.
 This is a great way to save on back-to-school necessities like clothes, shoes, and other school supplies.
 To see if your state participates in the sales tax holidays, click here.

 Most schools now expect parents to help stock classroom supplies like pencils, crayons, notebooks, folders, scissors, glue, and binders, as well as necessities like tissues and hand sanitizer.
-Find these supplies and use military discounts as Michaels, Jo-Ann Fabric, AC Moore and CVS.
+Find these supplies and use military discounts as Michaels, Jo-Ann Fabric and AC Moore.

 Looking for backpacks and lunch bags?
 Pottery Barn Kids has an adorable collection of both, and they offer a 15% in-store military discount.